hyperledger-labs/splice/cluster/images/docs/src/glossary.rst

       * provides UI for managing peer-to-peer transfers between two users

-    Canton Name Service (sometimes also called directory service)
+    Amulet Name Service (sometimes also called directory service)

       * allows parties to buy a globally unique, human readable name for a time period mapped to their party (similar to DNS)
       * allows each party to declare one of their entries as the primary entry which is used to provide a human readable name to their party (similar to reverse DNS)
-      * provides APIs for resolution in both directions that can be used by other apps (e.g., the wallet) to display and accept CNS names instead of party ids
+      * provides APIs for resolution in both directions that can be used by other apps (e.g., the wallet) to display and accept ANS names instead of party ids

     Splitwell